sriharshaguthikonda/scroll-minimap-for-chatgpt/README.md

 2. Restart chrome

-3. Go to chatgpt, you should see a toggle button for the minimap in the top right corner.
-Open the minimap by pressing this button.
+3. By default the minimap is enabled on `chatgpt.com`.
+Open the extension popup to add domains or use `*` to enable it everywhere.

-4. Ask chatgpt a message and hit refresh minimap.
-A condensed view of the conversation should be shown in the minimap.
+4. Navigate to a supported site and you should see a toggle button for the minimap in the top right corner.
+Ask chatgpt or other sites a message and hit refresh minimap if required.

 ## Performace improvement